The 5 Best Ways to Increase Collagen In Your Skin (Naturally)

 Which vitamin promotes collagen production most?

-All of the foods above (except for the dark leafy greens), along with the collagen-boosting nutrients in them, will be almost useless without enough Vitamin C, the superhero of vitamins to increase collagen.
+All the foods above (except for the dark leafy greens), along with their collagen-boosting nutrients, will be almost useless without enough Vitamin C, the superhero of vitamins for increasing collagen.

 And here’s why:

-Collagen fibers are made from protein, and they are somewhat unusual in having large amounts of two amino acids, called hydroxyl-lysine and hydroxyl-proline.
+Collagen fibers are made from protein and are somewhat unusual in having large amounts of two amino acids, hydroxyl-lysine and hydroxyl-proline.

 These two amino acids are important for the production of all types of collagen and are needed to provide the different collagen types with their proper amount of strength and flexibility.